Canon 1D Mark II vs Nikon D7100

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D7100?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II: